Another work in progress; any thoughts/feedback

 of taurine-conjugated bile acids to fuel sulfite-based respiration, which was

-exchanging SFAs (6.5% kcals) for mostly n-6 PUFAs for 8 weeks did not significantly
+SFAs (6.5% kcals) for mostly n-6 PUFAs for 8 weeks did not significantly

 Oxylipin-induced homeostasis

-Could the divergent effects of PUFAs on
+Could the discordant effects of PUFAs on

 oxidation and atherosclerosis be further reconciled by oxylipin signalling?
 For